John Sprunt Hill: Early life and education

 Born in Faison, in Duplin County, North Carolina to William Edward Hill and Frances Diana Hill, John Sprunt Hill left school at age twelve, to work as a clerk in a country store for four years.
 He then attended the University of North Carolina at Chapel Hill, where he was a member of Sigma Alpha Epsilon fraternity and one of the co-founders of the Order of Gimghoul, and graduated maxima cum laude in 1889 with a Ph.B.

 For two years, Hill taught at Faison High School, until he began attending law school at UNC in 1891.
 In 1892, he moved to New York City to complete his degree at Columbia University.
 Hill graduated from Columbia Law in 1894 and was admitted to the New York bar association and began practicing estate law, becoming a well-regarded and successful lawyer with his own firm, Hill, Sturcke & Andrews, by January 1895.
 In 1898, Hill volunteered to serve in the U.S. Army in the Spanish–American War, fighting in Puerto Rico.

 Following the war, he returned to Manhattan, continuing his law practice and becoming involved with the Democratic Party.
 He joined and served as a leader in groups like the Reform Club and the Young Men's Democratic Club.
 In 1900, John Sprunt Hill ran, unsuccessfully, as a Democrat, for a seat in the United States House of Representatives, representing the heavily Republican 14th district of New York.

 Return to North Carolina

-While attending Columbia, John Sprunt Hill met and became romantically-involved with fellow-student Annie Louise Watts, daughter of North Carolina businessman George Washington Watts, who had co-founded the American Tobacco Company with James B. Duke.
+While attending Columbia, John Sprunt Hill met and became romantically involved with fellow-student Annie Louise Watts, daughter of North Carolina businessman George Washington Watts, who had co-founded the American Tobacco Company with James B. Duke.
 John Sprunt Hill married Watts, in New York, on November 29, 1899.
 In September 1903, shortly after the birth of their first child, George Watts Hill, John and Annie decided to relocate their family to Durham, to go into business with his father-in-law.
+He later inherited his father-in-law's house, Harwood Hall.